felixge/sqlbench/README.md

 Indeed, it appears that from the client's perspective the gauss query is a bit slower, while the others are a bit faster when measuring without `EXPLAIN ANALYZE`.
 Whether that's a rabbit hole worth exploring depends on you, but either way you now have a much better sense of the errors that might be contained in your measurements.

-## Feature Ideas
+## Todos

-Below are a few ideas for features that I might implement at some point or would welcome as pull requests.
+Below are a few ideas for todos that I might implement at some point or would welcome as pull requests.

 - [ ] Dynamically adjust unit between ms, s, etc.
 - [ ] A flag to include planning time in `-m explain` mode.